New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Multicoloring triangle-free induced subgraphs of the triangular lattice

-Note that, by Theorems~\ref{ThmP}, \ref{ThmS}, \ref{ThmH}, the handles of $\mF_{9,4}$ are all $(9,4)$-reducible.
-Moreover, all the handles of $\mF_{9,4}$ are necessary since we have examples of hexagonal graphs for which the core is not empty if we remove one of the handles from $\mF_{9,4}$.
-Figure~\ref{counter} shows three examples of hexagonal graphs that only possess handles from $\mathcal{H}$ (the graph on the left contains only handles $H(2,4,4,4,2)$ (hence also $H(2,2,4,4,2)$), the one on the center only handles $H(1,2,6,2,1)$ and the one on the right only handles $H(2,2,4,4,2)$.
+Note that, by Theorems~\ref{ThmP}, \ref{ThmS}, \ref{ThmH} and Proposition~\ref{PropH}, the handles of $\mF_{9,4}$ are all $(9,4)$-reducible in any graph.
+Moreover, all the handles of $\mF_{9,4}$ are necessary to reduce hexagonal graphs since we have examples of hexagonal graphs for which the core is not empty if we remove one of the handles from $\mF_{9,4}$.
+Figure~\ref{counter} shows three examples of hexagonal graphs that only possess handles from $\mathcal{H}$ (the graph on the left contains only handles $H(2,4,4,4,2)$ (hence also $H(2,2,4,3,2)$), the one on the center only handles $H(1,2,6,2,1)$ and the one on the right only handles $H(2,2,4,4,2)$.